Field Experience Guide

 Union Meetings

-Mentors may occasionally step out of the class for short periods if both of they and their candidates or intern feel confident and ready.
-It’s important to note that candidates and interns can not be utilized as a Teacher Teaching on Call (TTOC) in their mentor’s absence.
-If there happens to be a TTOC present in the classroom, this can be a valuable opportunity for candidates and interns to assume a leadership role in teaching since you are familiar with the students and classroom routines.
+Mentors may occasionally step out of the class for short periods if both they and their candidates feel confident and ready.
+It’s important to note that candidates can not be utilized as a Teacher Teaching on Call (TTOC) in their mentor’s absence.
+If there happens to be a TTOC present in the classroom, this can be a valuable opportunity for candidates to assume a leadership role in teaching since you are familiar with the students and classroom routines.
 In such cases, the TTOC should remain in the classroom and can provide support as a co-teacher.

 It is important that they dress appropriately and present themselves professionally, recognizing that they are regarded as a junior member of the staff.